jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Why are video games so much better designed than office software?
 Because people who design video games love to play video games.
 People who design office software look forward to doing something else on the weekend._ — Ted Nelson

-_Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code._ — Dan Salomon

 _Programming is not about typing, it's about thinking._ — Rich Hickey

 _The smartest thing you can do as a programmer is realize how stupid you are, and make accommodations._ — Jason Swett